Knox County reports 1st COVID-19 death in September, 59th overall

 KNOXVILLE, Tenn.
-(WATE) – Knox County on Wednesday reported the first COVID-19 death in the month of September and the county’s 59th total coronavirus-related death.
+(WATE) – Knox County on Wednesday reported the first COVID-19 death in the month of September.
+It is the county’s 59th coronavirus-related death.

 In addition to the death, the Health Department reported 104 new cases of the novel coronavirus, a 1.57% increase in the total case count.
 That puts the cumulative total number of cases at 6,746.
 KCHD officials also reported 109 new recoveries.